Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 Our cash-pay model is what allows us to provide longer, more personalized one-on-one sessions without the restrictions that come with insurance-based care.
 Every decision we make is based on what your body needs — not what an insurance company will approve.

-• Our clinic is located at 681 Encinitas Blvd in Encinitas, CA 92024 — in the heart of North County San Diego.
+• Our practice is located at 681 Encinitas Blvd in Encinitas, CA 92024 — in the heart of North County San Diego.

 Physical therapy and integrated Pilates sessions take place in Suite 308.
 Pilates group classes are in our adjacent studio, Suite 305.
 When you arrive, look for Suite 308 — our team will direct you from there.

-There is a free parking lot directly in front of the building with plenty of spaces.
-No referral is needed — California is a direct-access state, which means you can schedule directly with us without a physician's order.
+There's a free parking lot directly in front of the building with plenty of spaces.

 We serve women throughout North County San Diego, including Carlsbad, Solana Beach, Del Mar, La Jolla, Leucadia, Cardiff by the Sea, Rancho Santa Fe, and Oceanside.